 Most important, however, was the fact that in sharp contrast with respect to the practice of religion.
 In Muslim controlled regions, Christians were prohibited from building churches, worshiping in public, or speaking Christian texts out loud -- even a private place.
 The Franks, on the other hand, allowed Muslims to practice Islam and worship publicly.
 Given their own treatment of Christians, Muslim sources noted with surprise that mosques were allowed to function in the crusader states and Muslim subjects were allowed to visit not only the Dome of the Rock but other sites of importance to Islam as well as participate in the haj.
 Furthermore, where mosques were converted into churches, special areas remained set aside for Muslim worship.

-Far from being forced to convert, the Muslim villagers were run by a council of elders who in turn appointed a “rayse” to represent the community to the Christian lord, while all spiritual and social matters were regulated by the imams in the community in accordance with Sharia law.
+Behind this astonishing tolerance lay the fundamental fact, that as Jotischky notes, “the First Crusade was a war of liberation and conquest; it was not a war for the extermination or conversion of Muslims.”
+Far from being forced to convert, the Muslim villagers were allowed to live largely as they always had before, governed at the local level by their own elders and religious leaders.
+Thus there was a council of elders who in turn appointed a “rayse” to represent the community to the Christian lord, while all spiritual and social matters were regulated by the imams in the community in accordance with Sharia law.

-Other factors contributing to a sense of well-being sufficient to inhibit hostility and rebellion were the exemption from military service and overall economic prosperity.
+Other factors contributing to a sense of well-being among the Muslim population were the exemption from military service and overall economic prosperity.
 The Franks did not trust their Muslim subjects sufficiently to trust them in battle against their fellow Muslims.
 This meant that Muslim peasants in Christian territory (unlike their Christian neighbors) were free from conscription, while Muslim farmers living on the other side of the border were obliged to serve as the infantry for the armies of Islam.